Ramble-SEG/Ramble/README.txt

 Description:
 Ramble is a social media platform for mobile that will allow users to upload and share podcasts.
-Furthermore, it will include an in-depth tagging system that will allow users to more easily filter search results for podcasts that include or don't include specified tags.